realyze/faustini/README.md

 [![Circle CI](https://circleci.com/gh/realyze/faustini.svg?style=svg)](https://circleci.com/gh/realyze/faustini)

 It maps things to other things!
+Which is particularly useful if you have, say, some web services that you get JSON data from and you want to store them in your very own app data format.

+Steps:

+1. Describe the mapping to Faustini (via `define-mapping`).
+2. Pass items to the mapping function and get items in your app format.
+3. ...
+4. PROFIT!

 ## Simple Example
 ```clojure